kmfaizullah/Tourist-Guide-a-Web-Based-Application/README.md

 for a given task.

 <h3>Requirements</h3>
-1. Tested OS : Windows 10
+1. Tested OS : Windows 10 <br>
-2. Xampp server
+2. Xampp server <br>

 <h3>Installation instructions</h3>
-1. Clone or download this repository.
+1. Clone or download this repository.<br>
-2. Extract the downloaded zip files.
+2. Extract the downloaded zip files.<br>
 3. Download and install Xampp server.
 4. Go inside C Drive-> xampp-> htdocs folder and delete all the files and folder.
 5. From the extracted tourist folder copy all the files and folders to C Drive-> xampp-> htdocs folder.